Many of us bloggers have been working on the old WordPress Classic Editor for many many years.

 But let us now have a look at where you can find that info in the new Gutenberg editor:

-In the WordPress Gutenberg editor, you will find the Word Count of your blog post by clicking on the info button (named Content Structure), which is located in the top navigation bar above the content (left side).
+In the WordPress Gutenberg editor, you will find the Word Count of your blog post by clicking on the info button in the toolbar above the content.

 The Word Count Function in the Old Classic Editor

 If you are still using the WordPress Classic Editor, you will see the Word Count at the end of your post (in the bottom left cornern).
 It will look like this:

 Yet Another Way to Check the Word Count

 Instead of checking the Word Count in WordPress itself, another easy method to do the same is to copy the whole text, then go to wordcounter.net and paste it there.

 You will, then. quickly see how many words and characters your text is.
 You will also get some additional info on your text, such as how many sentences you got in there, how many paragraphs and so on.

 I personally often use this for headlines (titles of my blog posts), to make sure that I don’t go over 60 characters with my titles, as this would mean that Google would most likely truncate them in the search results.